bespoke-silicon-group/bsg_replicant/machines/README.md

   but no performance analysis should be done, and no optimization decisions made based on this model.

+- 16x8_fast_n_fake: this is like 4x4_fast_n_fake except the RISC-V
+  Vanilla Core array is 16x8.
+This can be used for getting code running and debugged or observing performance with and ideal memory system.

 - 4x4_blocking_vcache_f1_model: This is a 4x4 array of RISC-V Vanilla Cores with 1 FAKE DRAM DIM with bounded/low latency attached through an AXI-4 interface to the top and bottom of the array.
 This models